jorgebucaran/hyperapp/README.md

 })
 ```

-We left more questions unanswered than we tried to cover in this section.
-How do we dispatch an action with a payload, access DOM event objects, handle text input, cause side effects, subscribe to global events, manipulate the DOM, animate elements?

-We're off to a great start!
-Keep calm and read on.
+There's still a lot of ground to cover, but we're off to a great start!
+In the following sections, we'll learn how to use actions to their full extent, handle text input, submit forms, create side-effects, subscribe to global events, talk to servers, manipulate the DOM, and more. {{By the end, I hope you will not only be able to create great applications in Hyperapp, but also understand the core ideas and patterns that make Hyperapp nice to use}}.

 ## Help, I'm stuck!

 We all get stuck sometimes.
 If you've hit a stumbling block and need to get help, check out the community support resources.
-Hop on the [Hyperapp Slack Room](https://hyperappjs.herokuapp.com/) to get help quickly, and if you don't receive an answer, or if you remain stuck, please file an issue, and we'll help you out.
+Hop on the [Hyperapp Slack Room](https://hyperappjs.herokuapp.com) to get help quickly, and if you don't receive an answer, or if you remain stuck, please file an issue, and we'll help you out.

 ## Fundamentals

-Hyperapp applications consist of a single state tree, a view that represents your user interface as a function of the state, and actions that describe state transitions.
-Every time your application state changes, Hyperapp calls your view function to create a virtual representation of the DOM and uses it to update the actual DOM.
+Hyperapp applications consist of a single state tree, a view that describes a user interface, and actions that describe state transitions.
+Every time your application state changes, Hyperapp calls the view function to create a new virtual representation of the DOM and uses it to update the actual DOM.

-A virtual DOM allows us to write code as if the entire document is thrown away and rebuilt on each transition, while we only update the parts that changed.
-We do this in the least number of steps possible, by comparing the new virtual DOM against the previous one, leading to high-efficiency, since typically only a small percentage of nodes need to change, and changing real DOM nodes is costly compared to recalculating the virtual DOM.

-It may seem wasteful to throw away the old virtual DOM and re-create it entirely on every update—not to mention the fact that at any one time, Hyperapp is keeping two virtual DOM trees in memory, but as it turns out, browsers can create hundreds of thousands of objects very quickly.
-On the other hand, modifying the DOM is several orders of magnitude more expensive.
+It may seem wasteful to throw away the old virtual DOM and recalculate it entirely on every update—not to mention the fact that at any one time, Hyperapp is keeping two virtual DOM trees in memory, but as it turns out, browsers can create hundreds of thousands of objects very quickly.
+On the other hand, modifying the DOM is orders of magnitude more expensive.

-In this section, we'll walk you through building a to-do list app that can add, view, edit, and delete items.
-Don't skip this tutorial.
-The concepts you'll learn are essential to master Hyperapp.
-We'll learn how to pass values to an action, handle user input, and access the event object and element triggering a DOM event.
-We'll also see how to break down our view into functions to improve code reusability and readability.
+In this section, we'll take a deep dive into the data lifecycle of a typical Hyperapp application as we build a to-do manager step-by-step.
+We'll look in great detail at how we initialize the state, render content on the page, and dispatch actions.
+Finally, we'll discuss how breaking down our view into functional components can improve code reusability and readability.

 ### Initializing the state

 The state is a plain object that contains knowledge about your application at any given time; for example, a blog needs to know whether or not a user is logged in or how many posts they have published, a platform game might keep track of the character's coordinates on the screen, vertical velocity, direction, and so on.

-Our to-do app needs an array to store the to-do items and a string to tag what the user is currently typing into a text field.
+Our to-do app will need an array to store to-do items and a string to watch what the user is currently typing into a text field.
 Each item will have an id and a value.
 We also want to know if the user is editing a particular item, and a way to undo changes if they cancel the operation.

 ```jsx
 import { app } from "hyperapp"